wuxiyang1996/wuxiyang1996.github.io-backup/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-I am a first-year Ph.D. student in Electrical and Computer Engineering at University of Maryland.
-My research interests mainly covers reinforcement learning, machine learning and optimization.
+My name is Xiyang Wu.
+I am a Ph.D. student in Electrical and Computer Engineering at [University of Maryland, College Park](https://umd.edu/) and a member of [GAMMA](https://gamma.umd.edu/) group.
+My research advisor is Prof. [Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha).
+I hold a Master's degree from [Georgia Institute of Technology](https://www.gatech.edu/), where I was working with Prof. [Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/).
+Before that, I earned my Bachelor's in Engineering from [Tianjin University](https://www.tju.edu.cn/english/index.htm), supervised by Prof. [Xiaodong Zhang](https://scholar.google.com/citations?user=as6X3L0AAAAJ&hl=en).

-Previously, I recevied my M.S.
-Degree from Georgia Institute of Technology and B.Eng.
-Degree from Tianjin Universtiy.
-I used to be a research assistant on multi-agent reinforcement learning supervised by Dr. Matthew Gombolay.
-I also have research experiences about signal processing and data analysis when I worked with Dr. Rishikesan Kamaleswaran.
+My research interest lies in using the reasoning ability of neural networks and Large Language Models in robot decision-making and navigation tasks.
+Specifically, incorporating Large Language Models with reinforcement learning approaches in multi-agent coordination, scene understanding, and opponents' intention inference when navigating and collaborating under complex and heterogeneous environments.